Meet Love Island 2020 contestant Leanne Amaning – the “unpredictable” Islander who competed in Miss Ghana UK

-It’s lastly right here!
-Love Island is again with its model new winter providing, seeing contestants jetting out to the brand new villa in South Africa to search out their good associate.

-The fiery Leanne Amaning, a 22-year-old customer support advisor from London, is among the many many hopeful Love Island 2020 contestants trying to discover love this yr.
+The fiery Leanne Amaning, a 22-year-old customer support advisor from London, is among the many many hopeful Love Island 2020 contestants seeking to discover love this 12 months.

 In 2016, she competed for the title of Miss Ghana UK as she has heritage with the nation’s Ashanti tribe.